2023 Best Agricultural Economics Schools in the Southwest Region

 The average amount in student loans that agricultural business majors at Texas Tech take out is $19,000.

-University of Arizona ranked #7 on this year’s Best Agricultural Economics Schools in the Southwest Region list.
+University of Arizona did quite well in this year’s ranking of the best schools for agricultural economics and business students.
+It came in at #7 on the list.
 University of Arizona is a fairly large public school located in the city of Tucson.

 Agricultural Business majors at University of Arizona take out an average of $19,845 in student loans while working on their egree.

-Read full report on Agricultural Economics & Business at University of Arizona
+Full Agricultural Economics & Business at University of Arizona Report

-West Texas A&M University came in at #8 in this year’s edition of the Best Agricultural Economics Schools in the Southwest Region ranking.
-Located in the fringe town of Canyon, West Texas A&M University is a public school with a medium-sized student population.
+With a ranking of #8, West Texas A&M University did quite well on this year’s best schools for agricultural economics and business students.
+Located in the town of Canyon, West Texas A&M University is a public school with a moderately-sized student population.

 While working on their degree, agricultural business majors at West Texas A&M University accumulate an average of around $20,363 in student debt.

-Explore the best agricultural economics and business colleges for a specific state in the Southwest region.
+Explore the best agricultural economics and business schools for a specific state in the Southwest region.

 More Agricultural Economics & Business Rankings in the Southwest Region